Bob Guccione Jr.: Gear magazine (1998–2003)

 Gear debuted in September 1998, with actress Peta Wilson on the cover.
 The magazine established itself with several publishing stunts such as publishing a nude photo of soccer player Brandi Chastain.
+The publication, which reached a peak circulation of 500,000 copies sold in 2001, discontinued publication in 2003.

 Jessica Biel controversy

-Gear reached its exposure apogee when it featured a risqué pictorial of then 17-year-old actress Jessica Biel, who posed while appearing on the WB family drama series 7th Heaven.
-A controversy arose when 7th Heaven castmate, actor Stephen Collins, who played her father on the series, described the pictures as "child pornography".
+Gear reached its exposure apogee in 2000 when it featured a risqué pictorial of then 17-year-old actress Jessica Biel, who posed while appearing on the WB family drama series 7th Heaven.
+A controversy arose when 7th Heaven castmate Stephen Collins, who played her father on the series, described the pictures as "child pornography".
 Collins later admitted to three counts of child abuse.
 Others, including A.J.
 Jacobs writing in Esquire, praised it as a brave move by Biel.
-The publication, which reached a peak circulation of 500,000 copies sold in 2001, discontinued publication in 2003.

-Personal life

-Guccione has dated several well-known and powerful women, which include journalist & Spin contributor Celia Farber, political commentator Ann Coulter, heiress Julianna Storne, Sex and the City author Candace Bushnell, and film producer Karen Murphy-Mundell.
-He married Kimberlin Grace Brown on September 22, 2001.

-Guccione was immortalized by Axl Rose in the Guns N' Roses song "Get in the Ring" (along with other music journalists) with the lyrics "What, you pissed off cuz your dad gets more pussy than you?/Fuck you/Suck my fuckin' dick".
-Allegedly Guccione, taking the song's lyrics at face value ("Get in the ring motherfucker and I'll kick your bitchy little ass"), accepted Rose's challenge to a fight.
-Rose promptly backed down after learning of Guccione's past as a trained fighter.